Descanonge/neba/docs/source/config/usage.rst

 -------

 The base application contains some parameters to easily log information.
-A logger instance is available at :attr:`.Application.log` that will log to the console (stderr), and can be configured via the (trait) parameters :attr:`~.Application.log_level`, :attr:`~.Application.log_format`, and :attr:`~.Application.log_datefmt`.
+A logger instance is available at :attr:`.Application.log` that by default will log to the console (stderr), and can be configured via the (trait) parameters :attr:`~.Application.log_level`, :attr:`~.Application.log_format`, and :attr:`~.Application.log_datefmt`.